bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 end
 ```

-What this does is import a couple of additional Rails dependencies, set up the autoloading functionalty provided by Zeitwerk, and ensure Primer's engine config is added to the Rails shim.
+What this does is import a couple of additional Rails dependencies, set up the autoloading functionality provided by Zeitwerk, and ensure Primer's engine config is added to the Rails shim.
 We also want to guarantee this code only runs once when in Bridgetown's watch mode.

 Let's also add the Primer CSS link tag to your site's head: